seananderson/seananderson.ca/workshops.md

 > understand for years.
 In just a few sentences he makes the concept seem so
 > simple.
 Many light-bulb moments!

-> I found Sean to be incredibly knowledgeable about statistical models and their
-> application to ecological questions using R. Moreover, Sean is up-to-date with
-> the most current, "cutting edge" techniques and tools in the field.
-Lastly,
-> I found Sean to be a friendly, funny, open and approachable instructor
-> --- personality traits that are absolutely essential to effectively convey
-> information to students in a supportive, non-threatening environment.